PowerShell/PowerShellEditorServices/CONTRIBUTING.md

 - **The build and unit tests must run green**

-  When you submit your pull request, our automated build system on AppVeyor will attempt to run a Release build of your changes and then run all unit tests against the build.
+  When you submit your pull request, our automated build system on Azure DevOps will attempt to run a Release build of your changes and then run all unit tests against the build.
 If you notice that any of your unit tests have failed, please fix them by creating a new commit and then pushing it to your branch.
 If you see that some unrelated test has failed, try re-running the build for your